tomtx/torch-cpu-gpu-inspector/README.md

 # Torch Inspector
-> A Lua tool for checking Torch installations & inspecting Torch functionalities on available CPU/GPU devices via basic mathematical operations.
-Such operations are represented with Torch tensors.
-Then, tensors are run across a set of available CPU/GPU devices.
+> A Lua tool for checking Torch installations & inspecting Torch functionalities on available CPU/GPU devices via basic mathematical operations on tensors.
+Such operations are implemented on matrices, that are represented with Torch *tensors*.
+Then, operations on such matrices are run across a set of available CPU/GPU devices.

 ## Instructions
 Run the *inspector.lua* script with the following command.